dsgriffin/rgraph-rails/README.md

 ## Usage

-In your application.js, include the core RGraph file
+In your `application.js`, include the core RGraph file

 ```ruby
 //= require RGraph.common.core
 ```

 Next, include one or more graph types - depending on which one's you'd like to use.
-For example:
+For example

 ```ruby
 //= require RGraph.hprogress.js
 ```
-Then you'd add the Graphical data to your `example.coffee`/`example.js`:
+Then you'd add the Graphical data to your `example.coffee`/`example.js`

 ```coffeescript
 $(window).load ->